dune73/test-4/tutorial-1/README.md

 ### Step 8: Trying it out

 The engine is running.
 But is it also working?
-Time for the function test: We access Apache by entering the following URL in our browser:
+Time for the function test: We access Apache by entering the following URL with the IP address of your host into our browser (i.e. replace the `127.0.0.1` with the server IP address unless you are working on localhost like me):

 [http://127.0.0.1/index.html](http://127.0.0.1/index.html)